Apr 30 2009

 He was an absolutely amazing classical tenor.
 He could probably have had a career at the Met, or something similar, if he’d wanted that.
 (He might have needed cosmetic surgery to make him look Italian.)
 On the other hand, with all his amazing talent, and great success as a teacher of singing, he never quite managed to turn ME into a tenor…. or even a singer.
 Nobody bats a thousand.

 My Uncle Fred was a philosopher.
 No, really.
-Not somebody who sat around woolgathering, but someone who read what all the other woolgatherers sat around thinking about, and then thought about that.
+Not somebody who sits around woolgathering, but someone who read what all the other woolgathers sat around thinking about, and then thought about that.
 For a long time.
 He was unusually adept at communicating to his philosophy students the fruit of the many generations of philosophers that he had studied.
-Yet, he encouraged his students to think for themselves, not to be intimidated by the weight of all those heavy thinkers, who certainly don’t seem to have been intimidated by each other.
+Yet, he encouraged them to think for themselves, not to be intimidated by the weight of all those heavy thinkers, who certainly don’t seem to have been intimidated by each other.
 He left his students believing there was always a chance that they might think a genuinely new thought, but that meant they’d have to learn what other people had already thought, so they’d know it when they saw it.

 Uncle Fred was just enough of a politician to survive in the world of academia.
 (Remember Henry Kissinger’s comment: “University politics make me long for the simplicity of the Middle East.”)
 When I was a young professor, and in some serious political hot water at my university, he was exactly the right combination of mentor, strategist, behind-the-scenes operative, therapist and (I suspect) rhetorical hitman, to help me keep my job.
-But he loved teaching more than university politics, and when he had the chance, he moved out of higher education administration back into teaching, an exception to the Peter Principle if ever there was one.
+But he loved teaching more than university politics, and when he had the chance, he moved out of higher education administration back to teaching, an exception to the Peter Principle if ever there was one.

 He was quite the golfer, an avocation I never understood, and still don’t, though I hear he was very good.
 I had a suspicion, for a time, that he imagined the faces of philosophers with whom he disagreed to be stenciled on the golf balls.
-In retrospect, I now believe it more likely that he had in mind lazy students, or rock and roll singers.
+In retrospect, I now believe it more likely that he had in mind lazy students.
 Or maybe he was just doing ballistic research.
 Maybe he had fantasies of being a reincarnated Scottish king.
 He seemed to know an awful lot of golf jokes.
 Thursday was golf day, and it didn’t really matter if the Big One finally shook southern California, or the Martians landed, or the president invited him for tea; golf is very important, you know.
 And a man has to have some principles.

 He was pretty interesting to watch in faculty meetings.
 He’d sit and listen for a time, while the various perspectives on the trivial issues of the day were aired.
 Then he’d clear his throat, an utterly characteristic gesture, a sort of announcement of pronouncements to come, and as the room fell silent (they knew what was coming), in a very few incisive sentences he’d explain what was wrong with all previous statements, all the while appearing to compliment the wisdom of those who’d made them.
 Besides singing, this rhetorical tactic was the other thing he failed to teach me.
 Not for lack of trying.
 But for me, it was like a person with a club foot watching a ballerina on a high wire.
 If I was fast, sometimes I could knock him off the wire, but I could never do the dance.
 I saw him literally end a few faculty meetings, working without a net, with no one having anything much left to say.

 The last time I saw him, he asked me to rub his ankle, which still hurt from a recently cleared up skin infection, and which was hard for him to reach.
-So while we chatted about the old days, and I thought about how much he looked like my dad (who I knew was waiting patiently across the great divide), I rubbed his ankle.
+So while we chatted about the old days, and I thought about how much he looked like my dad (who I knew was waiting for him across the great divide), I rubbed his ankle.

 It was an honor.